What is Community Health?

 Put Your Passion to Work in a Variety of Settings

 Community health educators are essential in a number of different industries and capacities, reports the BLS.
 You could work on a college campus, where your responsibilities may include leading discussions around drugs and alcohol or organizing exercise initiatives for students.
 You could also pursue a career in the nonprofit sector, where organizations are seeking qualified professionals to help raise awareness about specific illnesses and community health problems.
 You may focus on helping people with chronic medical problems, assist with fundraising and potentially educate policymakers on serious health issues.

 As private sector businesses become increasingly health-conscious and employee-focused, community health educators are becoming a vital part of these organizations as well.
 Working in this area, you'd have the opportunity to identify key workplace community health problems and offer advice to management about how they could improve policies and conditions.
 For example, you may be responsible for creating wellness initiatives or developing company-wide healthy living newsletters.

 Since certified community health professionals are already in high demand across a spectrum of industries, compensation in this field is relatively competitive.
 What is community health's earning potential?
-In 2014, the median annual salary for a community health educator was $50,430, with the top 10% earning more than $90,000.
+In 2014, the median annual salary for a community health educator was $50,430, with the top 10% earning more than $90,000, according to the BLS.
 Many of the top earners in this profession were employed by hospitals and government agencies.
 Notably, the BLS recommended pursuing a formal degree in community health education to maximize your job prospects.

 Starting Your Community Health